ruyrybeyro/rdht/README.md

 # rdht   Jun 2016
 Daemon for polling DHT21/DHT22/AM2301/AM2302/RHT03 Temperature and humidity sensors on Raspberry/Banana Pi.
 Based on lol_dht22: https://github.com/technion/lol_dht22
 Requires wiringPi library.
-The readRHT03 function is not being used as the current one seems to do a better checking if the HT device stops transmitting abruptly (or we miss the transmitions).
+The readRHT03 function is not being used as the current function seems to do a better checking if the HT device stops transmitting abruptly (or we miss the transmitions).

 see http://electronics.stackexchange.com/questions/236530/humidity-sensor-dht21-am2301-not-measuring-humidity-in-a-lamobo-r1-banana-pi-r/236751